How To Spring Clean Your Life for a Better Frame of Mind

 Believe it or not, how we start our day often sets the tone for how it will go.

-Yoga, meditation, guided imagery, progressive muscle relaxation, and reading are great choices here.
+Yoga, meditation, guided imagery, progressive muscle relaxation, and reading are great choices.

 Self-care also includes making time to be with those who fulfill us, eating well, and getting some amount of exercise.

-We have just tapped the surface of the many ways you can “spring clean and de-clutter” your life.
+We have just tapped the surface of how you can “spring clean and de-clutter” your life.

 It’s normal for people to feel overwhelmed.